 Research presentation (Weeks 2‐4):

-Present the protocol, methods, results and conclusions of the research project in 20-30 min.
+Present the protocol, methods, results and conclusions of the research project in about 60 min.
 Show that you understand the basic topic, the experiments and the results.
 Demonstrate your ability to cooperate.

 What is rated?
 The rating is based on the presentation as well as the work done in the research project (participation, communication, collaboration, interest, performance, work ethics).